Institutional Review Board

 The Board will assist individuals and departments in navigating the IRB review process by sharing and explaining our procedures clearly and by processing proposals in as timely a fashion as ethically and legally possible.
 Investigators and departments are encouraged to contact the IRB Coordinator with related questions.

 Note: IRB approval is required prior to starting research projects.
 All researchers are required to provide documentation of the completion of the required research ethics training.
-The CITI online training module is available from this page.
-Please include a copy of your CITI Certificate with your IRB application.
+The required research ethics training modules are available on this page.
+Please include a copy of your Certificates with your IRB application.